thedekerone/Micro-reddit/README.md

 # Micro Reddit

 Basic reddit clone with post, comment and user functionality.
-We are using the basic functionality of models to create the post, user and comments databases, and using assosiation between the different databases.
+We are using the basic functionality of models to create the post, user and comments databases, and using association between the different databases.

 ## Built With